docker/docs/engine/installation/linux/linux-postinstall.md

 ### Kernel compatibility

-Docker will not run correctly if your kernel is older than version 3.10 or if it is missing some modules.
+Docker cannot run correctly if your kernel is older than version 3.10 or if it is missing some modules.
 To check kernel compatibility, you can download and run the [`check-compatibility.sh`](https://raw.githubusercontent.com/docker/docker/master/contrib/check-config.sh) script.